whiskey/markdown-cv/index.short.md

   - Designed and implemented mobile architectures for various industries including fintech, public services, and e-commerce
   - Expertise in Swift, Objective-C, UIKit, CoreData, and various AWS services
   - Implemented continuous integration and deployment using tools like Fastlane, Jenkins, and CircleCI

-## Education

-`07/2009-03/2012` **University of Hildesheim**

-- **Information management and -technology**
-- Unfinished Master of Science; focus on applied machine learning and artificial intelligence; grade point average 1.9

-`10/2004-06/2009` **University of Hildesheim**

-- **Information management and -technology**
-- Bachelor of Science
-- Focus on applied data mining, machine learning and computer aided learning

 ## Private Projects